Lake Trasimeno: Origins and early history

-Three million years ago, there was a shallow sea in this part of Umbria.
-A depression formed by geologic fractures allowed the present-day Lake Trasimeno to form.
+The lake environment of Trasimeno Lake dates back to the Middle Pleistocene (between 1.4 and 0.7 million years ago) but the geological history of the Trasimeno area began a few million years earlier, in the Miocene (13 million years ago).

-Historically, Trasimeno was known as the Lake of Perugia, being important for northwestern Umbria and for the Tuscan Chiana district.
+Historically, Trasimeno was known as the Lake of Perugia, being important for northwestern Umbria.
 In prehistoric times, this lake extended almost to Perugia.
 Trasimeno is a mythological figure, joined with Agilla, a nymph born in Agello, now a hill midway between Perugia and Trasimeno, formerly an island in the lake.

-The first civilization to inhabit this area was the Etruscans; three of the main Etruscan cities - Perugia, Chiusi, and Cortona - are within 20 km of the lake.
+The first civilization to inhabit this area was the Etruscans; three of the main Etruscan cities as Perugia in Umbria, Chiusi and Cortona in [Tuscany], are within 20 km of the Trasimeno Lake.
 Little physical evidence remains from the period of Etruscan or later Roman settlement.
 Castiglione del Lago has some Roman ruins and its main streets are structured like a chessboard in the Roman style.

-The Battle of Lake Trasimeno occurred on the northern shore of the lake in April 217 B.C. during the Second Punic War.
-The exact location of the battle is unknown because the lake then extended further north; the battle could have been fought between Cortona and Tuoro.
+The Battle of Lake Trasimene occurred on the northern shore of the lake in June 217 B.C. during the Second Punic War.
+The exact location of the battle is unknown because the lake then extended further north; the battle was fought in the territory of Tuoro sul Trasimeno near the hills overlooking the lake.

 Near Cortona is a place called 'Ossaia', in Italian meaning ossuary.
 Another place with reference to the battle is the place named Sanguineto, whose name is connected with the Italian term sangue meaning "blood" or, probably, "bloody place."